NelleV/2022-mines-HPC-AI-TD/02_model_selection.md

 - Now, we are going to look at how the training and testing error vary based on the number of samples in the data.

   We are going to use a second set of protein data.
-It's slightly too big to be committed onto github, so download the zip file from http://membres-timc.imag.fr/Nelle.Varoquaux/teaching/ and unzip it.
-It contains all the datasets, including a dataset called `data/protein_dataset_2`.
+You can find it in the folder `data/protein_dataset_2`.

-  Load the data in `data/protein_dataset_2`.
   The structure of this folder is strictly identical to `data/protein_dataset`.
 Load the data.

   How many proteins are there in this dataset?